pmh-ds/shakespearean-insult-generator/README.md

-# shakespearean-insult-generator
+# Shakespearean Insult Generator
-Be insulted like a Shakespearean.
+Be insulted like a Shakespearean [here](https://insult-generator-of-awesome.herokuapp.com).